Skip to main content

 Writing tests for Soroban contracts involves writing Rust code using the test facilities and toolchain that you'd use for testing any Rust code.

-Given a simple contract like the contract demonstrated in the Write a Contract section, a simple test will look like this.
+Given our HelloContract, a simple test will look like this.

 use soroban_sdk::{symbol_short, vec, Env};